best in class

 Rise and compression

 Yoga pants vary in how high they sit on the waist as well as how thick and compressive their fabric is.
 These design features will affect both form and function.
 Compressive, high-rise leggings will create a streamlined silhouette and won’t fall down when you run or do a Downward Dog.
 Sky Ting Yoga co-founder Krissy Jones, who has “been living in yoga pants for the past 12 years,” compares the supportiveness of compressive yoga pants to an ankle brace: “It just gives you a little extra firmness and actually supports your muscles to activate and work tighter towards the bone, which is a good thing.”
 All good yoga pants will cinch your legs and waist somewhat, but if you’re a runner or wearing them for more intensive workouts, you’ll probably want to invest in a more compressive pair than you would use on the mat.
-As for the rise, Jones notes that if you’re doing yoga, “you want to be able to breathe through your diaphragm,” which means super-high waists are out, because they can restrict belly movement.
+As for the rise, Jones notes that if you’re doing yoga, “you want to be able to breathe through your diaphragm,” which means super-high waists are less ideal, because they can restrict belly movement.

 Pockets